JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 There is built-in support for `@Remote` annotation inside IntelliJ IDEA:
 ![](remote-support.png)

-Rename and move the target class refactroings will update the annotation accordingly.
+Rename and move the target class refactorings will update the annotation accordingly.
-Gutters can be used to navigate to the target class from a stub.
+Gutter icons can be used to navigate to the target class from a stub.

 ## Calling IDE methods from tests